This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Description

 A fine example of the scarce c.
 1694 Schenk and Valk map of Virginia and the Chesapeake Bay.
-Oriented to the west, this map covers from Cape Henry to the Susquehanna River and inland as far as the Appellation Mountains.
+Oriented to the west, this map covers from Cape Henry to the Susquehanna River and inland as far as the Appalachian Mountains.
 The Chesapeake Bay is shown in full as are many of its river estuaries, though topographically this map places a number of mountain ranges where there are in fact none.
 Cartographically this map the second state (Valk and Schenk) of the 5th derivative (Hondius, 1618) of John Smith's landmark map of the Virginia colony issued in 1612.
 Smith's fine cartographic work, as well as reports from indigenous American Indian tribes, and fanciful wishful thinking, combine to make this one of the most interesting maps of America to emerge in the 17th century.
 Philip D. Burden, the author of The Mapping of America, considers this map, Nova Virginiae Tabula, to be

 one of the most important maps of America ever produced and certainly one of the greatest influence.